Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 Another use-case would be to run the program after successful completion of the compilation, or any other program for that matter.

 ## 30.7 Building and running on successful compilation
-What if we want to build our project, and on successful completion, run it?
+What if we want to build our project, and run it on successful completion?

 See *30.6_build_and_run.jai*:
 ```c++